PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.5.3: May 18, 2022 =
+- Fix: We optimized the user ID custom dimension for GAv4
+- Fix: We optimized the affiliate events for GAv4
+- Fix: We optimized the Easy Digital Downloads purchase events for GAv4

 = 8.5.2: May 06, 2022 =
 Fix: We fixed an error reported by users using older versions of PHP.